kierandidi/bioinformatics-course-hd/proteins/_posts/2023-01-30-introduction.md

 In addition, a mouse is required to use PyMol.
 If you are using a laptop, you will need to connect an external mouse.
 Trust me, using PyMol with a trackpad is just not fun.

 You can also download the [PyMol cheatsheet](https://pymolwiki.org/index.php/CheatSheet).
-It seems like a lot of information, but you will be surprised how quickly you will be able to find what you are looking for once you went through the course.
+It seems like a lot of information, but you will be surprised how quickly you will be able to find what you are looking for once you worked a bit with it.

 There are two different versions of PyMol: the free version and the commercial version developed by Schrödinger.